Skip to content

 About Me

-I’m a SQL Server DBA with 25 years of hands-on experience keeping production systems fast, stable, and out of trouble.
+SQL Server DBA.
+25 years.
+I’ve spent most of that keeping production databases fast, stable, and out of the news.

-My day job is Database Solutions Engineer at a finance company, where I work closely with development teams on performance tuning, query optimisation, and getting involved in design decisions early, because a good conversation at the start of a project is worth a lot more than a crisis call six months later.
+These days I’m a Database Solutions Engineer at a finance company, working closely with development teams on performance, query optimisation, and getting involved in design decisions early — because a good conversation at the start of a project is worth a lot more than a crisis call six months later.

 About My Blog

-SeriouslySQL is where I write about what I use, what works for me and what I’ve learnt along the way.
+SeriouslySQL is where I write about what I use (or have used) and what I’ve learnt, usually the hard way.

-You’ll find in-depth SQL Server posts, practical how-to guides from my own lab, SQL Shorts, which are quick scripts with just enough explanation to make them useful, and the occasional opinion piece when something in the industry needs saying.
+You’ll find in-depth SQL Server posts, practical how-to guides from my own lab, SQL Shorts — quick scripts with just enough explanation to make them useful — and the occasional opinion piece when something in the industry needs saying.

-Everything in this blog is written by me, based on my experience.
-No recycled documentation or copy and paste from other sources.
-If I write about it, I’ve done it, broken it or fixed it.
+If I write about it, I’ve done it, broken it, or fixed it.

 The Tech Stack

-In my lab I run Ubuntu Server 22.04 VMs on VMware, with Technitium handling DNS.
-SQL Server on Linux is next on the list.
+In the lab: Ubuntu Server 22.04 VMs on VMware, Technitium handling DNS and SQL Server on Windows.
+Next on my list is SQL Server on Linux.

 Certifications